sandialabs/wiretap/README.md

 - `61820` is the localhost port on the Wiretap Server that will be forwarded back to the Wiretap Client.
 - `51820` is the port where the Wiretap Client is listening

-Finally, run Wiretap on the remote server system, using the forwarded localhost port in the `--endpoint` argument:
+Finally, start a Wiretap Server on the remote system, using the forwarded localhost port in the `--endpoint` argument:
 ```bash
 WIRETAP_RELAY_INTERFACE_PRIVATEKEY=<key> WIRETAP_RELAY_PEER_PUBLICKEY=<key> WIRETAP_E2EE_INTERFACE_PRIVATEKEY=<key> WIRETAP_E2EE_PEER_PUBLICKEY=<key> WIRETAP_E2EE_PEER_ENDPOINT=172.16.0.1:51821 ./wiretap serve --endpoint localhost:61820
 ```

+### SOCAT
 Alternatively, if SOCAT is available on the Server and Client (or a machine that can be reached by them) you can use that to establish a UDP-over-TCP connection.

 On the Server: